MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ![Screenshot of business unit mappings](media/BU_mappings.png) *Screenshot of business unit mapping.*

 Customer profiles are owned by teams within business units (as opposed to being owned by business units directly) to provide better control of data access.
+Only one team per business unit can be specified in the mapping rules.

  > [!NOTE]
    > * Profiles will only be de-duplicated and unified if the business unit values match.
    > * Profiles that do not match any of the mappings are assigned to the Org business unit.
    > * Profiles belong to exactly one business unit.
    > * The unification rules are the same for all business units.
+   > * Any changes to the BU separation configuration will trigger a full refresh.

 #### Assignment of ownership to segments and measures
 Ownership of segments and measures is determined based on the user that created them.
 For example, if a user is member of business unit *A* then any segment and measure that user creates is owned by business unit *A*.
 At this time it is not possible to assign segments nor measures to other business units.